keploy/docs/docs/java/integration-with-junit.md

 ### Testing using Unit Test File

-Once you have testcases captured, create a test file `SampleJavaApplication_Test.go` in the test directory of your sample application.
+Once you have testcases captured, create a test file `SampleJavaApplication_Test.java` in the test directory of your sample application.